 There is nothing like showing up in this world tinier than your parents anticipated and being left wearing baggy baby clothes as a result.
 Let’s face it, when a baby is early or low birth weight, very often it is unexpected so you’re left running out to every baby store in town looking for something tiny enough that baby won’t look like one of those kids in the baggy pants that hang down around his knees.

 Trust me, I’ve been there.
 When I found out I was expecting, I looked at my tall fair husband and told him that we may not know this little person about to join our family yet but we could be certain the baby would be big, blonde, and kind (like us).
-Well, LB arrived tiny, dark, and smiling.
+Well, our bundle of joy arrived tiny, dark, and smiling.
 At least he got the important trait!
+My second son was even earlier and equally small at 2.5kg, but we had kept our precious hand knits.
+And don’t worry, they’re growing tall and strong.
+You can follow along on my knitting designing, baking, and life’s adventures on my Instagram account.

 Sure, being naked all day was socially acceptable and comfortable in the warm womb, but in Ireland that just doesn’t fly.
 And without the baby fat that gets piled on in the final weeks of a healthy pregnancy, it is essential that hats, booties and cardigans be part of a tiny baby’s everyday wardrobe.
 We hunted high and low for clothing that was tiny enough but even the sizes marked ‘early baby’ or ‘premature’ made him look like he was a college student lounging by the pool on holiday.
-Which isn’t bad because LB does have a very chill attitude about him so he made it work.
+Which isn’t bad because my boys have very chill attitudes, so it worked.
 But what also made it work was hand knits because they are forgiving and cosy.

 I was also fortunate to have a Mom who immediately rang up a company in the States and ordered a whole wardrobe for LB in the tiniest sizes available.
 They were the most darling things!
 But it is the hand knits that last for months!
 I’m not kidding, every single one of his hand knit cardigans lasted at least six months.
 Many are easy to add onto for them to last another few months.
 And they add such personality to his outfits.
-I’ve included a couple photos of LB’s hand knits that worked from birth and a bunch of links to knitting patterns that work for premature, tiny and low birth weight babies.
+I’ve included a couple photos of the hand knits that worked from birth for each of my tiny baby boys.
+I’ve also added a bunch of links to knitting patterns that work for premature, tiny and low birth weight babies.
 You can read the post on my favorite baby cardigans if you want to know more about which ones I received and love.
 So get knitting!
 A nice plan might be to knit a few of these in neutral colors then either donate them to Irish Premature Babies OR keep them on-hand so once a friend has a low birth weight baby you can drop it in the mail and be a hero (I’m not kidding about the hero part).

 Preemie Knitting Patterns